Seng - Chapter 10

 Key Points of Emphasis

-- Technical analysis relies on the principals of probability and statistics.
+- Technical analysis relies on the principles of probability and statistics.

 - The (3) most popular technical charts are Line or "close only," Bar, and Candlestick.